"The world, art, and self explain each other: each is the aesthetic oneness of opposites," — Eli Siegel

-I will pause here and say, Yes.
-Tthe philosophic, ontological opposites, as explained by Aesthetic Realism are THE elemental structure of every culture and every self.
+The answer is Yes.
+I once thought that I, as a unique individual couldn't be made of the same general elements other people were made of.
+The philosophic, ontological opposites, as explained by Aesthetic Realism are THE elemental structure of every culture and every self.
 See Eli Siegel's " Is a Person an Aesthetic Situation?" to begin learning about them in the human self.
 And they are in the art of every culture--see Eli Siegel's "Is Beauty the Making One of Opposites?" to see how, for the visual arts, these philosophic opposites are the inevitable structure.

 And so, to continue, every unique individual human isbeing made up of general qualities--the philosophic opposites--shared by all people.
 It is like the elements Zinc, Potassium, and Argon which are, all three, unique while built of the same elementary particles: protons, neutrons, electrons, mesons, and more.